athomasq/athomasq.github.io/navigation/about-new.md

 * I specialize in helping firms that have historically been more fundamentals-driven in their approach, use data -- especially new sources of data and new use cases for data -- more effectively across every aspect of their investing operations.

-* As a former buy-side portfolio manager at a quant hedge fund, who then co-founded Quandl, the firm that pioneered "alternative data in finance", I have expert-level knowledge of the people, processes and technology required to build competence in modern data-driven investing.
+* As a former buy-side portfolio manager at a large quant hedge fund, who then co-founded Quandl, the firm that pioneered "alternative data in finance", I have expert-level knowledge of what it takes to excel as a modern data-driven investor.

-* I work primarily with large public markets investors -- hedge funds, asset managers, pension plans -- but have also consulted across PE, VC, RE and other asset classes.
+* I work primarily with large public markets investors -- hedge funds, asset managers, pension plans -- but have also consulted across PE, VC, and other asset classes.

-To learn more, please visit my consulting page.
+To learn more, please visit my [consulting page](/consulting).

 <br/>